Eri512/Etherum-App/README.md

 ﻿# Etherum-Application
-Ownership transfer Application powered by the blockchain
+Ownership Transfer Application powered by the blockchain